cfenollosa/dsl-libretto50ct/README.md

 ## Network

+I have a PCMCIA 16-bit 5V 3Com Ethernet adapter and just recently acquired a wireless Orinoco Gold card, 16b 5V too, one of the few known to work with this Libretto model, albeit only in WEP-mode.

+This Libretto
-I bought a PCMCIA 16-bit 5V 3Com Ethernet adapter.
-This Libretto only accepts Type II PCMCIA, so it is very difficult to find a Linux 2.4 compatible, WPA-capable wifi card.
+only accepts Type II PCMCIA, so it is very difficult to find a Linux 2.4 compatible, WPA-capable wifi card.
 Please let me know if you managed to get WPA wifi working!